valkey-io/valkey-doc/docs/management/sentinel.md

 1. You need at least three Sentinel instances for a robust deployment.
 2. The three Sentinel instances should be placed into computers or virtual machines that are believed to fail in an independent way.
 So for example different physical servers or Virtual Machines executed on different availability zones.
-3. Sentinel + Redis distributed system does not guarantee that acknowledged writes are retained during failures, since Redis uses asynchronous replication.
+3. Sentinel + Valkey distributed system does not guarantee that acknowledged writes are retained during failures, since Valkey uses asynchronous replication.
 However there are ways to deploy Sentinel that make the window to lose writes limited to certain moments, while there are other less secure ways to deploy it.
 4. You need Sentinel support in your clients.
 Popular client libraries have Sentinel support, but not all.
 5. There is no HA setup which is safe if you don't test from time to time in development environments, or even better if you can, in production environments, if they work.
 You may have a misconfiguration that will become apparent only when it's too late (at 3am when your master stops working).
 6. **Sentinel, Docker, or other forms of Network Address Translation or Port Mapping should be mixed with care**: Docker performs port remapping, breaking Sentinel auto discovery of other Sentinel processes and the list of replicas for a master.
 Check the [section about _Sentinel and Docker_](#sentinel-docker-nat-and-possible-issues) later in this document for more information.

 ### Configuring Sentinel

-The Redis source distribution contains a file called `sentinel.conf` that is a self-documented example configuration file you can use to configure Sentinel, however a typical minimal configuration file looks like the
+The Valkey source distribution contains a file called `sentinel.conf` that is a self-documented example configuration file you can use to configure Sentinel, however a typical minimal configuration file looks like the
 following: